-Trees for Cities is the only charity working on an international scale specialising in planting urban trees and providing volunteering opportunities to bring local people together.
-We are a game-changing, ambitious organisation that sets the standard for urban forestry worldwide.
-Our groundbreaking Edible Playground programmes inspire children to grow and eat good food, and create a lifelong connection with nature.
+Trees for Cities is the only charity working on an international scale specialising in planting urban trees, providing volunteering opportunities to bring local people together and inspiring children to grow and eat good food.

 “I always say it was a pub conversation that got out of hand.
 The co-founders – Jake, Jane, Bin and I – were depressed by the lack of green in grey areas.
 We were all partygoers so fundraising for tree planting by partying seemed logical – and it worked.
 I’m incredibly proud.”

 Trees for Cities started life in 1993 as Trees for London, when a group of young Londoners recognised the need for more trees in the capital.
 Our first projects included planting street trees on Westminster Bridge Road and a large-scale community project with structural landscaping and tree planting on Bemerton Park Estate in Islington.

 In 2003, we changed our name to Trees for Cities and began delivering projects outside London, working in partnership with organisations and groups across the UK and internationally.